Egerson-D/Capstone-Project/README.md

 •	Checking correlations
 •	Transforming categorical variables
 Step 6.
 Splitting, training and testing learning models While carrying out analysis, I had challenges in fitting the models accurately.

-References
+FINDINGS
+The mean amount transacted and steps taken to execute an initaited transcation via the online payment was 158,666 and 26 steps.
+Of all five different types of transction, more than one-third of the various types (35.6%) are Cash-out while 0.6% are Debit transactions.
+There is a positive but weak correlation between the amount transacted and the new balance of the recipient customer.
+The higher amounts transacted online were of the TRANSFER forms.
+The models (Decisiom Treee and Random Classifiers) were 99% accurate.
+Uisng the KNeighborsClassifier; the model predicted that are fraudulent only 13% are were actually captured as fraudulent.
+Out of all the predicted fraudulent transactions, the modle only predictied this outcom 65%  wecorrectly.

+REFERENCES
 Karoubi, B., Chenavaz, R. and Paraschiv, C. (2016), “Consumers’ perceived risk and hold and use of payment instruments”, Applied Economics, Vol. 48 No. 14, pp. 1317-1329, doi: 10.1080/00036846.2015.1100249.
 Fabris, N. (2019), “Cashless society: the future of money or a utopia?”, Journal of Central Banking Theory and Practice, Vol. 8 No. 1, pp. 53-66, doi: 10.2478/jcbtp-2019-0003.
 Yang, Q., Pang, C., Liu, L., Yen, D.C. and Tarn, J.M.
 (2015), “Exploring consumer perceived risk and trust for online payments: an empirical study in China’s younger generation”, Computers in Human Behavior, Vol. 50, pp. 9-24, doi: 10.1016/j.chb.2015.03.058